 15) Not there on the right date to hear your favorite musician?
 That’s O.K.
 Freemont Street has live bands you can listen to playing along the pedestrian mall every day.

 So there you have it!
 15 fun and free things to do on your Las Vegas Vacation.

-Not going to be near “Sin City” but will be near the “Windy City”?
+Going be near the “Windy City”?
 Check out this post on 15 fun and free things to do in Chicago.

 If you’re more in a New York State of Mind check out 40 Fun & Free Things to do in New York City!

 If you enjoyed this post please share it on Pinterest or Facebook!